iterative/dvc.org/content/docs/command-reference/gc.md

 those projects have overlapped DVC-tracked files, removing files via `gc` in one project may break some links in another project.

-To keep overlapping files `dvc gc` has a flag `--projects` (`-p`) that takes multiple path to DVC projects.
-DVC _keeps_ data referenced in those projects.
+To prevent this, use the `--projects` (`-p`) option.
+It takes one or more paths to the DVC projects whose data should be preserved.
-Make sure that all the commits (including branches) that are referencing any files to be preserved have been pulled before running this command.
+Make sure that all the commits and branches that reference files you want to keep have been pulled in those other projects first.

 For example, if we have 4 projects with some overlapping files and we'd like to remove all the data that's only needed for one of them (e.g. when we no longer need that projects),